jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: On average, Americans eat 18 acres of pizza everyday.
+⚡<!-- FUNFACT --> Fun fact: No word in the English language rhymes with month, orange, silver and purple.

 </div>